 For today’s blog post, I thought I would share with you why I don’t buy fur, leather, or wool.
+These industries create animal cruelty-free, so they’re not industries that I want to support.
 I do want to warn sensitive readers that what I am going to write is graphic …but it’s all real.
 Let’s get right into it.

 - About a third of fur sold in the U.S. is from animals who were caught in the wild.
 These animals were most likely caught in steel-jaw traps, which close on their limbs and cause unbearable pain.
 Many animals try to get away by attempting to gnaw off their trapped limbs.

 - A typical way animals are killed is by electrocuting them anally and genitally.
-This is extremely painful for the animals and is barbaric in my opinion.
-And many animals are often skinned alive and are left to die or die in the process.
+This is obviously extremely painful for the animals.
+And many animals are often skinned alive and are left to die or die in the process — which is extremely barbaric.

 - In certain countries, there are no laws protecting animals raised for fur from severe abuse.
 They suffer in silence and experience excruciating pain.